Higher Ed IT Strategist · AI Governance Leader · Senior Director, Yale College

 Building and Leading IT Communities of Practice

 How to build communities that drive adoption, share knowledge, and create institutional change.
-The Yale AI CoP as a case study in scaling impact without scaling headcount.
+The Yale AI Community of Practice as a case study in scaling impact without scaling headcount.

 The Practitioner-Scholar Model for IT Leaders

-Why the next generation of higher ed IT leaders needs both research fluency and operational credibility.
-How to pursue doctoral work while leading at a senior level.
+Why the next generation of higher ed IT leaders needs both research fluency and operational experience.
+How to pursue doctoral work while leading at a senior level, and what that combination makes possible.

 Past Engagements